alexzielenski/dotfiles/dotfiles/README.md

     from `~/dotfiles`.
 4. Doesn't touch `bash` environment, so you can use that as a fallback if these scripts somehow brick your terminal.
+5. Looks like sheldon now has experimental  support for fish.
+May move from fisher to sheldon so to have a unified package manager.

 # Tools Summary